mvidalgarcia/3cli/README.md

 Cloud Computing Command Line Interface for AWS and CloudStack written in Python.

 ## Requirements

-You should have your [boto](http://boto.cloudhackers.com/en/latest/) credentials set in advance.
+You must have your [boto](http://boto.cloudhackers.com/en/latest/) credentials set in advance.
 More info [here](http://boto.cloudhackers.com/en/latest/boto_config_tut.html#credentials).

+You must have a file called `trystack_api_key.txt` with the OpenStack API key in the project root folder.

 ##  Install